WheresWaldo/CommunityOS/README.rst

    You do not need to expand the filesystem, current versions of CommunityOS do this automatically.

 OctoPrint is located at `http://communityos.local <http://communityos.local>`_.
-SSL certificates are not included because self signed certificates are not valid and all modern browsers will display a warning about unsafe web sites, you can ignore this warning.
+SSL certificates are not included because self signed certificates in all modern browsers will display a warning about unsafe web sites.
+If you choose to create your own certificates, you can ignore this warning.
+Please note, no trusted certificate authorities will issue SSL certificates for .local domains.

 To install plugins from the commandline instead of OctoPrint's built-in plugin manager, :code:`pip` may be found at :code:`/home/pi/OctoPrint/bin/pip`.
 Thus, an example install cmd may be:  :code:`/home/pi/OctoPrint/bin/pip install <plugin-uri>`